daniel-beet/acme.sh.wiki-clone/deployhooks.md

 export PANOS_USER="your_cert_user"
 export PANOS_PASS="your_password"
 export PANOS_HOST="10.0.0.1" // Replace with Firewall/Panorama Host
-acme.sh --deploy -d example.com --deploy-hook panos_api --insecure
+acme.sh --deploy -d example.com --deploy-hook panos --insecure
 ```

 **Note:** after a successful deploy you can remove these environment variables as they will be stored by acme.sh.
 If the password for the user changes you will need to set the variables again.
+You can also remove --insecure if you deployed a cert and configured it as management cert.

 ## 20. Deploy the cert into Synology DSM